mitdbg/datascienceclass/lab_1/README.md

 $ git config --global user.name "Your Name"

 # configure git to use vim editor for merge conflicts;
-# if you prefer using Nano as an editor you can skip this line
 $ git config --global core.editor "vim"

 # clone the course repository